Welcome and General Information

 Horticulture at MSU is exceptionally well positioned to grow and respond to the needs of horticultural constituencies throughout the state and beyond.
 This expectation is based on many advantages: established and developing program and faculty strengths in extension, research, and teaching; exceptional access to facilities and equipment; strong relationships with a wide variety of constituency groups including consumers and the diverse horticulture industries in Michigan; the priorities of MSU; and the continuing financial support of industries and public and private agencies and institutions.

-With over 110 majors in our four year program and nearly 100 students in our two-year Institute for Agricultural Technology, we have one of the largest undergraduate horticulture programs in the US.
+With over 110 majors in our B.S. program and nearly 100 students in our Certificate Program through the Institute for Agricultural Technology, we have one of the largest undergraduate horticulture programs in the US.
 To broaden the educational experiences of our students and to develop their capacity to operate and think globally, we are also involved in a variety of transfer and overseas exchange programs.

 Michigan State University offers a four-year curriculum leading to a Bachelor of Science Degree in Horticulture in preparation for positions of responsibility in horticulture.
 Practical horticultural experience is recommended either before college or during summers while in college.